solo-io/gloo/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 Once you have these `Gateways` and `VirtualServices` configured, Gloo Edge will generate `Proxy` _Custom Resources_ that will, in turn, generate Envoy **Listeners**, **Routes**, and more.
 From this point, Envoy is ready to accept new connections.

-The goal here is to know when these [Envoy Listener](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners) are ready.
-Luckily, Envoy comes with a handy [Health Check filter](/guides/traffic_management/request_processing/health_checks/) which helps with that.
+The goal here is to know when these [Envoy Listeners](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners) are ready.
+Luckily, Envoy comes with a handy [Health Check filter]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/health_checks/" %}}) which helps with that.

 For example, you can add the following `healthCheck` setting to your Helm configuration file.
 Then, upgrade your Helm installation of Gloo Edge to set up health checking for the Envoy proxy.